 This utility service keeps its text messaging program streamlined, sending only time-sensitive alerts and other important customer updates.

-Tip 8: Include a powerful CTA
+Include a powerful CTA

 CTAs are the encore no performance can go without.
 Make sure your text message supports your goals with a CTA that directs your customers to the next step.